Telecom Billing - Processes

 Billing is the aggregation of all non-recurring, periodic, and chargeable events on an account-by-account basis.
 It is also the calculation of all outstanding charges and available discounts and bonuses.

 The output from billing process is a stream of tagged bill data that can be used to create a bill on paper, disk, or any other media.
 Billing Engine, which is part of the Billing System, creates invoices.

-Billing Engine picks up an account due to generate a billing and following associated information to generate invoice data:
+The Billing Engine picks up an account to generate a bill and the following associated information to generate invoice data −

 All the rated CDRs for the customer within the month of invoice.

-All types of charges (initiation, installation, periodic, suspension, termination, etc.,) applicable for the customer's product and services.
+All types of charges (initiation, installation, periodic, suspension, termination, etc.,) applicable for the customer's products and services.

 If there is any refund or any other charges applicable.